What is the World View Experience?

 Can I choose my own departure date?

-Your scheduling priority number will be immediately assigned based on our receipt of your reservation fee payment and signed deposit agreement.
 We will do our best to accommodate your schedule and any unique requirements.
-You are more than welcome to move back in scheduling should friends or family join the program at a later date, but you will not be able to move ahead of those that have booked earlier and thus have higher scheduling priority numbers.
+You are more than welcome to move back in scheduling should friends or family join the program at a later date, but you will not be able to move ahead of those that have booked earlier and thus have higher scheduling priority numbers once tickets are available.

 Where will I fly from?